gemstackio/the-complete-algorand-development-course-old/ch-15-creating-atomic-transfers/15_7-executing-an-atomic-transfer.md

 ## Learning Objective

-By the end of this section student should be able to
+By the end of this section student should be able to develop logic that either sends a single transaction or an Atomic Transfer.

 ## Update the send_configured_transaction Function
 1. Within the `main.py` file create a variable called `confirmed_atomic_transfer` and set it equal to the `send_configured_transaction()` function with the following arguments: